HABITAT HOMEOWNERSHIP PROGRAM

 The dedication ceremony is a chance for the organization to recognize the volunteers and homebuyer for all their hard work.
 The homeowner receives the keys to their new home and gets to unlock their front door for the very first time.

-Applicants must be a permanent resident or US citizen, have lived in the area a year or more before the application deadline, and must earn between 30-70% of the median income.
+Applicants must have lived in the area a year or more before the application deadline, and must earn between 30-80% of the median income.

 ability to pay